Bekir-Berke/nasa-hackathon/README.md

 - Expand mesh analytics with bandwidth/latency estimates and suggested relay drone placements.

 ## Contributing
-Teams aiming to extend FireMap after NASA Space Apps can open issues or submit pull requests.
+Teams aiming to extend FireMesh after NASA Space Apps can open issues or submit pull requests.
 Please include a short summary of the change and any validation steps you carried out to keep the crew-awareness workflow reliable.